AdaGold/solar-system/README.md

 - Create a `Planet` class which will represent a planet.
     - Add an `initialize` method which takes a hash and uses the hash to set the class' instance variables.
     - Create a method that **returns** the Planet's attributes in an easy to read fashion.
-    - Create accessor methods to the instance variables.
+    - Create reader methods to give a user access to read the instance variables.

 ## Optionals
 -  Create a method which creates a planet from user input.